Murrayw123/basic-internet-speed-monitoring/README.md

 ## Basic debugging
 - `docker ps` - there should be three containers
 - Are both the prometheus endpoints healthy? `http://localhost:9000/targets`
+- Test the datasource is active in http://localhost:3000/connections/datasources

 ## Basic wiring
 - Everything is exposed onto the host, we're assuming nothing else is running on TCP 9000, 3000 and 9469